 Applying on Paper

-If you prefer not to make your application online, you can choose to complete a paper application form available on our website, from the school or from the Admissions Team directly.
+If you prefer not to make your application online, you can choose to complete a paper application this is available by calling 0345 045 1370.
+Please be aware that you will not be able to receive your offer by email and you will have to wait until your offer is received in the post.
+Should the Admissions Team need to get in contact with you, this will be done by post.
+This may have an impact on the speed your application is processed.

 Please note, if you are applying for a Reception, Year 3 (junior) or year 5 (middle) place where that is the natural year of entry for the school, you must complete the primary transfer application.
 If you complete an in-year application form it will be returned to you and your preferences will not be processed.